scala-js/scala-js-website/doc/calling-javascript.md

 ## JavaScript classes

-It is also possible to define JavaScript *classes* as Scala classes inheriting, directly or indirectly, from `js.Object`.
-The only difference compared to traits is that classes have constructors, hence they also provide instantiation of objects with the `new` keyword.
+It is also possible to define JavaScript *classes* as Scala classes inheriting, directly or indirectly, from `js.Any` (like traits, usually from `js.Object`).
+The main difference compared to traits is that classes have constructors, hence they also provide instantiation of objects with the `new` keyword.

-The call `new RegExp("[ab]*")` will map to exactly the same thing in JavaScript, meaning that the identifier `RegExp` will be looked up in the global scope.
+The call `new js.RegExp("[ab]*")` will map to the obvious in JavaScript, i.e., `new RegExp("[ab]*")`, meaning that the identifier `RegExp` will be looked up in the global scope.

 If it is impractical or inconvenient to declare the Scala class with the same name as the JavaScript class (e.g., because it is defined in a namespace, like `THREE.Scene`), the annotation `scala.js.annotation.JSName` can be used